mikeobrien/mikeobrien.github.com/lab/index.md

 - [Exploring Quantum Physics through Hands-on Projects](http://www.amazon.com/Exploring-Quantum-Physics-through-Projects/dp/1118140664) - David and Shanni Prutchi.
 Most of the content on this site is designed to complement this book, not replace it.
 So I would highly recommend picking up a copy as it contains a lot of information that I won't cover here.
 Also take a look at [their website](http://www.diyphysics.com/) as it contains quite a bit of supplementary information.

 - [Building Scientific Apparatus](http://www.amazon.com/Building-Scientific-Apparatus-John-Moore/dp/0521878586) - John H. Moore, Christopher C. Davis, Michael A. Coplan, Sandra C. Greer.
-This is the experimenters bible; fabricating, vacuum, electronics, optics and more.
-If you are doing any serious experimentation, this book is a must have, covers almost everything you need to know.
+This book contains general info on everything about building apparatus; fabricating, vacuum, electronics, optics and more.
+Although it is not super in depth on any of the topics it does give you a good overview.

 - [Introduction to Solid State Chemistry](https://www.youtube.com/watch?v=kI7D2lkcF8E&list=PL36EC6A6180271B0F) - [Donald Sadoway, MIT Department of Materials Science and Engineering](http://donaldsadoway.com/).
 Don't let the title fool you, this isn't your father's first year chemistry course.
 Sadoway is an amazing lecturer who really makes the material come alive.
 Lectures 1-14 cover quantum theory and condensed matter physics.
 The lectures on organic and biochemistry are also fantastic.